 - First, make sure you create all of the lists you'd like to provide an option to sign up for.
-You can navigate between lists using the "Current List" drop down menu.
+You can navigate between lists using the "Active List" drop-down menu.

 Then, click on Sign Up Forms in the navigation menu.

-Enter "List Selection" for the name of the field.
+Enter "List Selection" for the name of the field and click "Next".